Damahandi/e-commerce-system/scripts/notes.md

 Neural Networks Stay hungry, stay foolish.
 Don't be afraid to give up the good to go for the great.
 UX Optimization Data Science
 Monitoring Happiness is not something ready made.
 It comes from your own actions.
 GraphQL Predictive Analytics Do what you love and the money will follow.
 Scalability
-GraphQL Algorithm Logging Docker Quantum Computing Deployment Parallel Processing Virtual Machines
+GraphQL Algorithm Logging Docker Quantum Computing Deployment Parallel Processing Virtual Machines Framework Data Pipeline If you can dream it, you can do it.
+GraphQL Microservices I find that the harder I work, the more luck I seem to have.
+Testing Artificial Intelligence DevOps Don't be afraid to give up the good to go for the great.
+Difficult roads often lead to beautiful destinations.